leroy-merlin-br/mongolid-laravel/README.md

     $post->author(); // Will return a User object
 ```

-> **Note:** When using MongoLid models you will need to call the `save()` method after embeding or attaching objects.
+> **Note:** When using MongoLid models you will need to call the `save()` method after embedding or attaching objects.
 The changes will only persists after you call the 'save()' method.

 <a name="references-many"></a>
 ### References Many